FreeCAD/FreeCAD-render/docs/Materials.md

 Render Workbench provides features to add material rendering information to objects exported to renderers.

-To make things easier, these features heavily relies on the standard Material data system of FreeCAD.
-Introduction to FreeCAD Material can be found here:
+To make things easier, these features heavily rely on the standard Material data system of FreeCAD.
+Introduction to FreeCAD Material system can be found
+here:
 [FreeCAD Material Introduction](https://wiki.freecadweb.org/Material).